ghstahl/PingoConsole/README.md

 At the moment I am only accounting for a header and footer string for the console output pages.

 1. Create a class library project
   - [ ] Name it "My.PingoConsole.Theme"
-  - [ ] Enable Nuget Restore for your Solution

 2. Add this project as a reference in your console app
-  - [ ] Name it "My.PingoConsole.Theme"
-  - [ ] Enable Nuget Restore for your Solution

 3. Add the following code to your My.PingoConsole.Theme
   ```c#